RustMadeEasy/course-work/TicTacToe/tic-tac-toe-service/README.md

 ## Description

-Provides 2-client game-play of Tic-Tac-Toe.
+Provides 2-client Tic-Tac-Toe game play.

 NOTE: This is sample code, part of the RustMadeEasy.com course: Intro to Rust.
 This code is not suitable for production.
 For example, the end-points are not secured and the game state is not persisted in a centralized fashion.